The Radar Team

 The resident GIS expert, Erik makes the maps for the project, helps with siting and spatial analysis, and assists with the large IT load that the project needs.

 Nate splits his time between the field and the Regional Office and thus is involved with a variety of activities.
-He maintains the radar units when in the field, works with SQL, conducts data analysis, and created this website.
+He maintains the radar units when in the field, works with SQL, conducts data analysis, writes reports, and created this website.